Michael-Ainsworth/Michael-Ainsworth.github.io/research/index.md

 #### Precision Care Medicine (2020) - In Progress!

 Created machine learning models to identify hemodynamic features that can predict negative stroke outcomes using real patient data.
 Goal of research is to reliably flag at-risk patients using features commonly available for hospitalized stroke victims.
-Worked in a small team under the guidence of clinicians.
+Worked in a small team under the guidance of clinicians.

 Skills involved: